janus-idp/backstage-plugins/CONTRIBUTING.md

 ## Guide for Migrating Plugins from janus-idp/backstage-plugins to backstage/community-plugins

 > [!NOTE]
 > After fully migrating plugins, remember to check for any updates that may have been made in the `janus-idp/backstage-plugins` repository.
-You may need to update BCP plugins accordingly to ensure all recent changes are included.
+You may need to update backstage/community-plugins accordingly to ensure all recent changes are included.

 This guide will show you how to migrate plugins from `janus-idp/backstage-plugins` to `backstage/community-plugins` using the backstage/community-plugins cli.